nicolassalomon96/lidar_upsampling/README.md

 **Utils folder:**
 It contains some useful files and notebook used during the writing of the Thesis.

-**IMPORTANT:** Pointpillars trained models are private and need to ask for permission in order to see them.
-Please contact nicolassalomon96@gmail.com
+**IMPORTANT:**

+- Datasets (KITTI and CARLA range images, and upsampled pointclouds) please contact nicolassalomon96@gmail.com